w3c/wai-presentations2all/content/index.md

 {% include_cached excol.html type="middle" %}

+### Describe all relevant visual information {#visuals}

+Say all of the information that is on each slide, including text and graphics.
+(This does not mean that you have to read the slide exactly as it is.
+It just means that you cover the visual information in what you say.)

+Describe visual information in the environment.
+For example, a speaker asks people to raise their hands if they make their websites fully accessible.
+The speaker should then describe the visual response: "About half raised their hand".

 ### Speak clearly

 And avoid speaking too fast, so participants and interpreters can better understand you and keep up.